"

 3. Identify, retrieve, and review the contents of those cards that you use every day to complete electronically based transactions and/or to secure services, including driver’s license, passport, auto insurance card, university identification card, debit and credit cards, library cards, medical insurance cards, etc.

-Answer the following questions:
+Answer each of the following questions:

 Key Terms/Concepts